taddison/personal-site/content/blog/2018/11/sql-managed-backups-and-operating-system-error-87/index.md

 ## How does managed backup know what backups are available?

-> The backip in question was from an availability group - the replica the backup runs from frequently changes, but managed backup (via msdb) always has a full list of available backups for the database.
+> The backup in question was from an availability group - the replica the backup runs from frequently changes, but managed backup (via msdb) always has a full list of available backups for the database.

 This doesn't appear to be documented anywhere, but we were able (through a combination of reasoning and monitoring) to establish the following set of operations happens to maintain the list of 'what backups exist for this database':